Financial Planner FAQ

 Educational use only.
 This is planning support, not tax or financial advice.

-What does the simulation do each year?
+What does Prosper simulate each year?

 Are savings withdrawals taxed?